 - 1. Train foodservice employees on using the procedures in this SOP. - 2.
 Follow State or local health department requirements. - 3.
 Follow manufacturer's instructions regarding the use and maintenance of equipment and use of chemicals for cleaning and sanitizing food contact surfaces.
 Refer to Storing and Using Poisonous or Toxic Chemicals SOP. - 4.
-If State or local requirements are based on the 2001 FDA Food Code, wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment: - Before each use - Between uses when preparing different types of raw animal foods, such as eggs, fish, meat, and poultry - Between uses when preparing ready-to-eat foods and raw animal foods, such as eggs, fish, meat, and poultry - Any time contamination occurs or is suspected - 5.
-Wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment using the following procedure: - Wash surface with detergent solution. - Rinse surface with clean water. - Sanitize surface using a sanitizing solution mixed at a concentration specified on the manufacturer's label. - Place wet items in a manner to allow air drying.
+If State or local requirements are based on the 2013 FDA Food Code, wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment: - Before each use - Between uses when preparing different types of raw animal foods, such as eggs, fish, meat, and poultry - Between uses when preparing ready-to-eat foods and raw animal foods, such as eggs, fish, meat, and poultry - Any time contamination occurs or is suspected - 5.
+Wash, rinse, and sanitize food contact surfaces of sinks, tables, equipment, utensils, thermometers, carts, and equipment using the following procedure: - · Wash surface with detergent solution. - · Rinse surface with clean water. - Sanitize surface using a sanitizing solution mixed at a concentration specified on the manufacturer's label. - Place wet items in a manner to allow air drying. - 6.
+If a 3-compartment sink is used, setup and use the sink in the following manner: - In the first compartment, wash with a clean detergent solution at or above 110 °F or at the temperature specified by the detergent manufacturer. - In the second compartment, rinse with clean water.

-Cleaning and Sanitizing Food Contact Surfaces, continued
+Food Service Department HACCP Based Standard Operation Procedures Cleaning and Sanitizing Food Contact Surfaces

-- 6. If a 3-compartment sink is used, setup and use the sink in the following manner: - In the first compartment, wash with a clean detergent solution at or above 110 °F or at the temperature specified by the detergent manufacturer. - In the second compartment, rinse with clean water. - In the third compartment, sanitize with a sanitizing solution mixed at a concentration specified on the manufacturer's label or by immersing in hot water at or above 171 °F for 30 seconds.
+- In the third compartment, sanitize with a sanitizing solution mixed at a concentration specified on the manufacturer's label or by immersing in hot water at or above 171 F for 30 seconds.
 Test the chemical sanitizer concentration by using an appropriate test kit. - 7.
 If a dishmachine is used: - Check with the dishmachine manufacturer to verify that the information on the data plate is correct. - Refer to the information on the data plate for determining wash, rinse, and sanitization (final) rinse temperatures; sanitizing solution concentrations; and water pressures, if applicable. - Follow manufacturer's instructions for use. - Ensure that food contact surfaces reach a surface temperature of 160 °F or above if using hot water to sanitize.